We highly recommend buying trip insurance.

 - Reimbursement for unused portion of your trip if it is interrupted.

 - Medical evacuation/repatriation expenses to an appropriate medical facility or back home in the event of a serious illness or injury while traveling.

 - 24-hour help line for any travel emergency, such as medical, lost tickets, lost passports, and other travel documents.

 Recent real-world events here travel insurance can save your investment in your trip:

-Immense volcanic ash from the eruption of Iceland’s Eyjafjallajökull volcano in 2010 halted air travel throughout Europe, resulting in the largest air-traffic shutdown since World War II.
+Immense volcanic ash from the eruption of Iceland’s Eyjafjallajökull volcano halted air travel throughout Europe, resulting in the largest air-traffic shutdown since World War II.
 The closures caused millions of passengers to be stranded not only in Europe, but also across the world.

-In 2017, British Airways cancelled all flights from Heathrow and Gatwick on a busy weekend due to a major IT failure causing severe disruption to its flights globally.
+British Airways cancelled all flights from Heathrow and Gatwick on a busy weekend due to a major IT failure causing severe disruption to its flights globally.

-That same year, blizzard conditions hit the U.S. Midwest and Northeast regions causing thousands of flights to be cancelled as airlines struggled for weeks to recover from all of its grounded flights and return to regular flight schedules.
+Blizzard conditions hit the U.S. Midwest and Northeast regions causing thousands of flights to be cancelled as airlines struggled for weeks to recover from all of its grounded flights and return to regular flight schedules.
 Delta Airlines cancelled about 3,000 flights in a one-week period simply due to effects from afternoon thunderstorms and subsequent difficulties with crew and aircraft positioning.

 The emergence of the COVID-19 pandemic caused the cancellation of all travel worldwide.